The absolute best dinner rolls you’ll ever make! Super soft and fluffy with amazing flavor. Easily made with just 7 simple ingredients!

 - Use a dough hook.
 When making the dough, you can use a dough hook with a mixer or a dough whisk to whisk together the dough.

 - Let dough rise.
 Make sure to place the bowl in a warm spot to rise.
 You can also place on top of a heading pad.
 Another way to help the dough rise is to turn the oven to 100°F and then turn off.
 Then place the bowl inside the oven and allow to rise there.

 - Use foil if browning too fast.
 Tent with foil if the rolls are starting to brown too fast.

-- Freezer-friendly.
-To freeze the dinner rolls, place in a zip top bag or freezer container.
-You can also place the shaped dough balls on a baking sheet and freeze.
+Freezing the dough: Place the shaped dough balls on a baking sheet and freeze.
 Then transfer to a zip top bag or freezer container.
 When ready to bake, place on a buttered 9×13″ baking dish and let rise for about 4 hours.
 Then bake as directed.